Understanding California’s FAIR plan

 - Improvements, alterations and additions coverage: This coverage is available for condo owners, and covers damage to improvements or alterations in your unit.

-- Earthquake insurance: FAIR Plan customers can purchase a separate earthquake insurance policy through the California Earthquake Authority (CEA).
+Earthquake insurance is not available through the FAIR Plan.
+Customers can instead purchase a separate earthquake insurance policy through the California Earthquake Authority (CEA).

 California’s FAIR Plan offers property insurance for owner- and tenant-occupied buildings, seasonal homes, condos and rental properties (personal property coverage only).
 To get coverage, property owners must meet certain criteria.
 FAIR Plan applicants must own a single-family home, townhome, condo or have a rental unit in California, and the home must meet certain building requirements.